Never for Ever

-Never for Ever is the third studio album by English singer-songwriter Kate Bush, released on 8 September 1980 by EMI Records, it was Bush's first No. 1 album and was also the first album by a British female solo artist to top the UK Albums Chart, as well as being the first album by any female solo artist to enter the chart at No. 1.
+Never for Ever is the third studio album by English singer-songwriter Kate Bush.
+Released on 8 September 1980 by EMI Records, it was Bush's first No. 1 album and was the first album by a British female solo artist to top the UK Albums Chart, as well as being the first album by any female solo artist to enter the chart at No. 1.
 It has since been certified Gold by the BPI.
 It features the UK Top 20 singles "Breathing", "Army Dreamers" and "Babooshka", the latter being one of Bush's biggest hits.
 Bush co-produced the album with Jon Kelly.

 Background

 Beginning production after her 1979 tour, Never for Ever was Bush's second foray into production (her first was for the On Stage EP the previous year), aided by the engineer of Lionheart (1978), Jon Kelly.
-Bush was keen to start producing her work and felt that this was the first album she was happy with, since it was more personal.
+After initially considering Eric Stewart for the position of producer, she ultimately decided to produce Never for Ever herself alongside Jon Kelly, who was to be the audio engineer.

 The first two albums had resulted in a particular sound, which was evident in every track, with lush orchestral arrangements supporting the live band sound.
+Andrew Powell had worked on the orchestration for those two albums, although Bush decided to proceed without him on Never Forever.
+Bush commented that she had "nothing against Andrew at all because he is a fantastic arranger", but said that she was "strong-minded" and wanted to make more creative decisions on her own.
 The range of styles on Never for Ever is much more diverse, veering from the straightforward rocker "Violin" to the wistful waltz of hit single "Army Dreamers".
 Never for Ever was the first Kate Bush album to feature digital synthesizers and drum machines, in particular the Fairlight CMI, which was programmed by Richard James Burgess and John L. Walters.
 Like her previous two albums, it was initially composed on piano.